pybel/pybel/docs/source/reference.rst

 Reference
 =========

+This page is for users who want to squeeze the most bizarre possibilities out of PyBEL.
+Most users will not need this reference.

 Parsers
 -------
 PyBEL makes extensive use of the PyParsing module.
 The code is organized to different modules to reflect